oopsmonk/documentation/channels/1.0/tutorials/build-a-messaging-app.md

     }
     ```

-8. In the `main()` function, add the code to connect to an IOTA node, and call the functions
+8. In the `main()` function, add the code to connect to a node, and call the functions

     ```rust
     // Create a new subscriber
     // REPLACE THE SECRET WITH YOUR OWN let mut subscriber = Subscriber::new("MYSUBSCRIBERSECRETSTRING", true);

-    // Connect to an IOTA node
+    // Connect to a node
     let mut client = iota_client::Client::new("https://nodes.devnet.iota.org:443");

     // Get the arugments that were passed to the subscriber